 We told her we wanted to get a Hah Taew.
 She asked what our purpose is on getting a tattoo, and I didn’t know what to answer.
-Should we have other motives I wasn’t not aware of?
-She explained that there are different types of Sak Yant tattoos and even the Hah Taew design varies depending on what a person wants.
+Should we have other reasons other than wanting one?

 For instance, there are Sak Yant tattoos specifically beneficial for artists and musicians, writers, politicians and other people working in the public sphere, and so forth.

-As for the Hah Taew, the original design with the 5 lines is the pure form, which corresponds to 5 yants or spells as mentioned above.
-A variation comes with crisscross pattern, which is ideal for protection.
-Moreover, a “charm” or additional symbol can be added in the middle of Hah Taew tattoo.
+The Hah Taew also has variations.
+The original design features 5 lines — this is considered the pure form, and it corresponds to 5 yants or spells as mentioned above.
+There is also a Hah Taew with a crisscross pattern, which is ideal for protection.
+Moreoever, a “charm” or additional symbol can be added in the middle of Hah Taew tattoo.
 There are different charms to choose from — a phoenix is for communication, a lotus for manifestation or wishes, and so on.

 I opted to get a Hah Taew design with lotus on my upper-right area of my back.
 Hali a Hah Taew with crisscross pattern on his right arm, which complements the Karangyan tattoo he got from Apo Whang-od on his left arm.

 Hali and I got ours done at the same time.